pkourouklidis/panoptes-wiki/Home.md

 To simplify the process, I have included in this wiki all the information that the participants are going to need.
 Here is the step-by-step process of this study.

 ## Step 0: Preparation
 To avoid presenting a lot of material during our meeting, I thought it would be good to create some documentation that the participants can read at their own pace.
-This way we can hopefully have more time.
+This way we can hopefully have more time for discussion.
 Below are the links to the relevant material.
 - [High-level overview of this project.](Introduction)
 - [Explanation of the demo system that we've built to showcase the functionality of Panoptes.](Demo System)
 - [The core concepts of Panoptes Description Language (PDL).](Core Concepts)